CartoDB/carto-selfhosted-helm/customizations/README.md

   kubectl create secret tls -n <namespace> carto-tls-cert --cert=cert.crt --key=cert.key
   ```

+  > :warning: The certificate created in the kubernetes tls secret should also have the chain certificates complete.
+If your certificate has been signed by a intermediate CA, this issuer has to be included in your ingress certificate.

 #### Expose CARTO with Ingress and GCP SSL Managed Certificates

 - [GKE Ingress example config for CARTO with GCP Managed Certificates](ingress/gke/gcp_managed_cert_config.yaml)